stanfordfuturebay/osrm-local/README.md

 ```

 ### Running

 I first tried running these commands from the [wiki](<https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM>).

-Simple checklist that will make sense after reading throught the code and comments.
+Simple checklist that will make sense after reading through the code and comments.

 * Double check that the file names are correct.
 * You actually have to use "./" before the commands to get them to run AND if things are floating around in different directories, you have to include that as well.
   * May not actually need the "./" but it doesn't hurt.

 #### From the wiki